rikluost/sdr_ofdm_dataset_v1/README.md

 #### Calculations for number of elements in each field

-Few calculations to help verifuing correct processing:
+Few calculations to help verify correct processing of the data:

 - n_s is the number of symbols in TTI = 128 * 14 = 1792
 - n_offset is the number of unmodulated subcarriers on both sides of the signal = 13